 It tells the story of Rosemary Woodhouse, a newlywed who moves into the Bramford, a gothic revival building in New York City with her husband, Guy, a struggling actor.
 They are warned that the place possesses a disturbing history involving witchcraft and murder, but admonishing it as nonsense, decide to ignore.
 Rosemary is desperate to start a family, but Guy is hoping to wait a bit ‘til he feels he is more established.

-After a potent rival in the theater mysteriously goes blind, Guy is given an important stage role, and immediately afterward agrees with Rosemary that it is time for them to start a family.
+After a potent rival in the theater mysteriously goes blind, Guy is given an important stage role, and immediately afterwards agrees with Rosemary that it is time for them to start a family.

 While initially delighted by this development, Rosemary begins to suspect that something is amiss.
 However, she is unable to pinpoint the exact nature of the problem ‘til her friend warns her that she discovered their neighbors are leaders of a Satanic coven.
 Frightened to her core, Rosemary begins to feel that they might want to steal her child to sacrifice it to the devil.